A Guide to Buying Refurbished Electronics

 When you should choose refurbished over new and how to do it without getting scammed.

-Feb 24
+Feb 28

-What Does Refurbished Mean?
+What Are Refurbished Electronics?

 Refurbished electronics are products that have been bought, returned, or salvaged, and then reconditioned or fixed up.
 Every restoration has its own story, so the details about each item are important.
-You could buy refurbished products from the original manufacturer or from a third party.
-There’s a theory that buying refurbs from the initial source is the safer bet, but reputable third-party distributors of refurbished electronics would debate that.
+You could buy refurbished products online from the original manufacturer or a third party.
+There’s a theory that sourcing refurbs from the initial source is the safer bet, but reputable third-party distributors of refurbished electronics would debate that.

 There are a lot of success stories, though there are cautionary tales as well, so it's best to educate yourself as much as possible before making a purchase.
 Sellers are expected to have run a quality assurance check on refurbished items before putting them up for sale, and it’s also best practice for minor scratches, marks, or blemishes to be cleared up with notes about each item's exact condition included in any listing.